pure-data/externals-howto/README.rst

 arbitrary selector.

-Messages that have no explicit selector and start with a numerical value, are recognised automatically either as “float”-message (only one atom) or as “list”-message (several atoms).
+Messages that have no explicit selector and start with a numerical value, are recognised automatically either as “float” message (only one atom) or as “list” message (several atoms).

 For example, messages “\ ``12.429``\ ” and “\ ``float 12.429``\ ” are
 identical.
 Likewise, the messages “\ ``list 1 for you``\ ” is identical